aces/Loris/modules/user_accounts/test/TestPlan.md

       - First name,
       - Last name,
       - Email.
 10. If password and confirmed password do not match, an error should be displayed.
+[Automated]
 11. Email fields containing submitted with invalid formats should generate an error.

 * Ensure the confirm email text field is not displayed on the edit user page (and only on the create new user page).

 12. For an existing active user, edit the user's account and click 'Generate new password' and check 'Send email'.
     Save.
 Check that an email is sent to the user with the new password.
-Check that the password rules are enforced for this new password.
     Check that after logging in, the user is immediately asked to update his/her password.
 13. Check that if creating a new user an email is sent to him/her (requires email server).
 Also check that when a new user is logging in for the first time he/she is asked to change his/her password.
     1. Check that when creating a new user, leading and trailing spaces in the username are stripped.